 5. At present, REITs are more asset class specific and only office REITs are available.
 On the other hand, fractional investing allows investors to customize their real estate portfolio from a more diverse pool of investments across asset class like office, warehousing and other emerging asset classes.

-The company (Realtystack Private Limited) is registered as a broker / agent under the Real Estate Regulatory Authority (RERA) for showcasing these opportunities on a technology platform.
-Our RERA registrations are Karnataka: PRM/KA/RERA/1251/310/AG/211203/002658 and Maharashtra: A51800033612.
+The company (Realtystack Private Limited) is registered as a broker/agent under the Real Estate Regulatory Authority (RERA) for showcasing these opportunities on a technology platform.
+Our RERA registrations are:

-No. The property or asset is registered in a separate SPV setup specifically for the purpose of acquisition and holding the particular asset.
+No, the property or asset is registered in a separate SPV setup specifically for the purpose of acquisition and holding the particular asset.

 As mentioned above, the title to the property is in the name of the SPV.
 In terms of your fractional ownership, you will be issued ownership in the specific SPV holding the property, proportionate to the amount invested.
 The proportionate ownership in the SPV is represented in the form of securities issued to you.
 The above structure enables a user to get fractional ownership of the property.

-In case you choose to undertake fractional ownership, investment is made through subscription of shares and debentures in the SPV in compliance with applicable laws.
+Investment is made through subscription of shares and debentures in the SPV in compliance with applicable laws.

-The expression of interest, subscription agreements and other related agreements will be executed.
+Term sheet, subscription agreements and other related agreements will be executed.

 No.